romasku/tuya-zigbee-switch/docs/updating.md

 2. Download the custom [# Quirks / Converters](#quirks--converters)
 3. Apply the preferred [# OTA index](#ota-index) (not FORCE)
 4. Restart ZHA / Z2M
-5. If possible, bring the device closer to the coordinator
+5. If possible, bring the device closer to the coordinator (or add routers to boost signal)
 6. Optionally, tweak Z2M settings for [# Faster OTA updates](#faster-ota-updates)
-7. Perform the OTA update
+7. Perform the OTA update (can get stuck at 100%, it's ok)
-8. Permit join
+8. Permit join when the LED flashes
 9. Interview the device - option missing from ZHA, remove and re-pair if needed
 10. Reconfigure the device
 11. Be aware of [## Version update steps](#version-update-steps)